b-samee/MaximumTakeOffMassOptimizer/README.md

 # Maximum Take-Off Mass Optimizer (MTOMO)

 QPROP is an analysis program for predicting the performance of propeller-motor or windmill-generator combinations under a specific state setpoint, snapshot in time.
 This script takes a run configuration that represents a plane-environment-constraints scenario and performs an optimization over the Maximum Take-Off Mass (MTOM) by forking processes executing [Mark Drela's QPROP tool](https://web.mit.edu/drela/Public/web/qprop/).
 If the MTOM is found, plots for $x(t)$, $v(t)$, $a(t)$, $F_T(t)$, and $F_D(t)$ are generated for the successful run as well as a performance curve over the entire optimization.
-The optimization is achieved via a parallel interval search, where the worst-case number of epochs required to arrive at a solution is as follows, where $N$ is the number of processes forked for the optimization, $R$ is the mass range, and $\epsilon$ is the takeoff distance tolerance.

-$$O\left(log_{N-1}\left(\frac{R}{\epsilon}\right)\right)$$

 ## Requirements and Running